AEOS can operate different buildings from one central point

 Online card system

 With thousands of cards in circulation, Nottingham University was eager to outsource the entire card production, their printing, coding and photo identification.
 The card production company ID-ware provided the perfect solution.
 Their online card management system (OCMS) receives personal details from six different sources at the university, such as the student administration system.
-With these details, personalized cards for staff and students can be printed.
+With these details, personalised cards for staff and students can be printed.

 The OCMS database and server are located in a protected server farm in Amsterdam.
 In order to make a new card, a web connection can be made with the OCMS server from a number of locations of the University in the UK.
 Designated university staff members can enter personal details, take photos and then transmit them online to ID-ware.
 The actual printing and coding of the card takes place at ID-ware in the Netherlands.
 Cards are produced weekly and then sent to the University for distribution.
 For emergency purposes, and for replacements, there are also two card printers available at one of the University’s locations.
 Thanks to the import module of AEOS, all the relevant personal details, including the card information of the produced cards can be imported into the access control system.
 This way, the system is always up-to-date.